pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 In practice, real hardware can only [plan on the order of 100-200 instructions ahead](http://blog.stuffedcow.net/2013/05/measuring-rob-capacity/), and that mechanism depends on branches being predicted correctly.
 We have to explicitly insert slack in our dataflow schedule, and we must distribute it well enough for instruction reordering to see the gaps.

+As it is, the dataflow graph for each loop iteration is a pure chain:

+             A1
+             |
+             v
+             B1
+             |
+             v
+             C1
+                    A2
+                    |
+                    v
+                    B2
+                    |
+                    v
+                    C2

 How does one add slack?
 With bounded queues!

 Experiment
 ==========

-My first fix was to add a one-element buffer between steps B and C.  The inner loop became:
+My first fix was to add a one-element buffer between steps B and C.  The inner loop became

     A1.
 Generate a new key-value pair
     C0.
 Insert the hash element from the previous iteration